Britain braces for 'unparalleled' disruption from doctors' strike | Health

 Britain braces for 'unparalleled' disruption from doctors' strike

-Tuesday's walkout followed a three-day doctors' strike last month.
-"This next round of strikes will see unparalleled levels of disruption, and we are very concerned about the potential severity of impact on patients and services across the country," NHS England National Medical Director Stephen Powis said.
+Tens of thousands of junior doctors — qualified physicians who make up nearly half of the medical workforce — are striking for pay rises better aligned with inflation, in a walkout that follows a three-day doctors' strike last month.
+"This latest round of strikes will see unparalleled levels of disruption, and we are very concerned about the potential severity of impact on patients and services across the country," NHS England National Medical Director Stephen Powis said.

 - Country: